Why Tree-Style Branching Matters for Thought Advantage Estimation in GRPO: Experiments

+Manipulation tasks with sparse rewards constitute an extreme high-variance regime for GRPO-style training\footnote{For simplicity, we assume a binary reward $R\in\{0,1\}$ that follows a Bernoulli distribution with success probability $p$.
+When $p$ is very small, reward observations are extremely noisy, making single-sample estimates unreliable and leading to high variance in thought-level advantage estimation.}, where instability in thought-level advantage estimation is particularly pronounced.
 The experimental results are presented in Tab.~\ref{tab:manipulating_point_prediction}.
-A direct comparison reveals that the performance of T4A4 is significantly superior to that of T4A1.
-This outcome demonstrates that in tasks with extremely sparse rewards, such as multi-modal manipulation, employing a multi-answer sampling strategy leads to a more stable training process and facilitate sampling of effective responses.
+A direct comparison shows that T4A4 significantly outperforms T4A1, indicating that answer-level branching is especially effective in this setting by stabilizing training and facilitating the discovery of successful responses under sparse supervision.
+This result further supports our variance-based analysis, suggesting that tree-style branching becomes particularly important for reliable credit assignment in high-variance manipulation tasks.

-Furthermore, our experiments provide valuable insights into the indispensable role of the Chain of Thought (CoT) in this context.
-We observe that the GRPO-NoThink model, which ablates the CoT while sampling an equal number of answers as GRPO-MA-T4A4, suffers a substantial degradation in performance.
-This result, along with the strong performance of the CoT-SFT model, clearly indicates that a high-quality CoT is a critical prerequisite for generating superior answers and effectively tackling such complex tasks.
+Furthermore, our experiments shed light on the complementary role of the Chain of Thought (CoT) in this context.
+We observe that the GRPO-NoThink variant, which removes the CoT while sampling the same number of answers as GRPO-MA-T4A4, suffers a substantial performance degradation.
+Together with the strong performance of the CoT-SFT model, this indicates that a high-quality CoT is a necessary prerequisite for generating semantically meaningful thoughts, while answer-level branching is essential for reducing the variance of their downstream credit assignment.
+This division of roles clarifies why both components are critical for effective learning in complex manipulation tasks with sparse rewards.